nvm-sh/nvm/README.md

 You can use [`nvshim`](https://github.com/iamogbz/nvshim) to shim the `node`, `npm`, and `npx` bins to automatically use the `nvm` config in the current directory. `nvshim` is **not** supported by the `nvm` maintainers.
 Please [report issues to the `nvshim` team](https://github.com/iamogbz/nvshim/issues/new).

 If you prefer a lighter-weight solution, the recipes below have been contributed by `nvm` users.
 They are **not** supported by the `nvm` maintainers.
-We are, however, accepting pull requests for more examples.
+We are, however, accepting pull requests for more examples

 #### Calling `nvm use` automatically in a directory with a `.nvmrc` file